A strong-weak duality for the 1d long-range Ising model: Renormalization group analysis

 In practice, evaluating the divergent part of the integrals above for generic $\d$ can be rather difficult, for those correlators whose exponential factors survive in the limit \eqref{eq:Oinf}, as for the $\la\chi V V\ra$ or $\la VVVV\ra$ cases (see Appendix~\ref{app:Oinf}).
 Luckily, as long as we are interested in the IR fixed point properties only at the leading nontrivial order in $\d$, we can evaluate such integrals at $\d=0$ and thus recover \eqref{eq:3pt-int} and \eqref{eq:4pt-int}.
 In order to justify the exchanging of the limit $\d\to 0$ with the integration, it suffices to notice that at fixed $a$ and $L$, and for some finite $\d^*>0$, all the integrands are uniformly bounded functions in the integration range for $\d\in[0,\d^*]$; therefore, by the dominated convergence theorem we are allowed to exchange limit and integral.

 Therefore, taking into account the dimensionality of $h$, we get

 This is yet not the final answer for the \emph{physical} RG.
-Indeed, as explained in Section~\ref{sec:bhrelation}, partition function and correlators only depend on the combination $b_0-\sqrt{2}h$, hence the beta function entering the Callan-Symanzik equation is that for such a combination.
+Indeed, as explained in Section~\ref{sec:bhrelation}, partition function and correlators of $U(1)$-singlet operators only depend on the combination $b_0-\sqrt{2}h$, hence the beta function entering the Callan-Symanzik equation for correlators of singlet oprators is that for such a combination.
 In standard RG language, what this means is that while both $h$ and $b_0$ flow, one of them is a redundant coupling, only the combination $b_0-\sqrt{2}h$ being an essential coupling.
 Therefore, we define the physical coupling in cutoff units as $b=(b_0 -\sqrt{2} h)a^{\d/2}$, and obtain the beta functions

 namely the same as \eqref{eq:beta_s=1} plus the classical contribution due to the dimension of $b^2$.
-We have thus shown how a perturbative computation in the model \eqref{eq:Z} fully reproduces the Kosterlitz beta functions \eqref{eq:RGKost}, with $\cJ = b^2$, plus a next-to-leading correction of order $g^3$.
+We have thus shown how a perturbative computation in the model \eqref{eq:Z} fully reproduces the Kosterlitz beta functions \eqref{eq:RGKost}, and thus the flow of figure \ref{fig:RGflows}, with $\cJ = b^2$, plus a next-to-leading correction of order $g^3$.

-\paragraph{Fixed points\\}
+\subsubsection{Fixed points}

 With the beta functions \eqref{eq:beta}, we find a non-trivial fixed point at

 We stress that although the fixed point of $b^2$ is of order one, the result is consistent with perturbation theory, because using that $b^2_*=(b_0-\sqrt{2}h_{*})^2 a^\d$, we find that